Microbial oxidation of sulfur: Ecology

-Given that the maximal concentrations of oxygen, nitrate and sulfide are usually separated in depth profiles, many SOM cannot directly access their hydrogen or electron sources (reduced sulfur species) and energy sources (O2 or nitrate) at the same time.
+Given that the maximal concentrations of oxygen, nitrate and sulfide are usually separated in depth profiles, many SOM cannot directly access their hydrogen or electron sources (reduced sulfur species) and energy sources (O2 or nitrate) simultaneously.
 This limitation has led SOM to develop different morphological adaptations.
 The large sulfur bacteria (LSB) of the family Beggiatoaceae (Gammaproteobacteria) have been used as model organisms for benthic sulfur oxidation.
-They are known as 'gradient organisms' that are indicative of hypoxic (low oxygen) and sulfidic (rich in reduced sulfur species) conditions.
+They are known as 'gradient organisms,' species that are indicative of hypoxic (low oxygen) and sulfidic (rich in reduced sulfur species) conditions.
 They internally store large amounts of nitrate and elemental sulfur to overcome the spatial gap between oxygen and sulfide.
-Some of the Beggiatoaceae are filamentous and can thus glide between oxic/suboxic and sulfidic environments, while the non-motile ones rely on nutrient suspensions, fluxes, or attach themselves to bigger particles.
-Some marine non-motile LSB are the only known free-living bacteria that have two carbon fixation pathways: the Calvin-Benson cycle (used by plants and other photosynthetic organisms) and the reverse tricarboxylic acid cycle.
+Some species of Beggiatoaceae are filamentous and can thus glide between oxic/suboxic and sulfidic environments, while the non-motile species rely on nutrient suspensions, fluxes, or attach themselves to larger particles.
+Some aquatic, non-motile LSB are the only known free-living bacteria that utilize two distinct carbon fixation pathways: the Calvin-Benson cycle (used by plants and other photosynthetic organisms) and the reverse tricarboxylic acid cycle.

-Another evolutionary strategy of SOM is to partner up with motile eukaryotic organisms.
-The symbiotic SOM provides carbon and, in some cases, bioavailable nitrogen to the host, and gets enhanced access to resources and shelter in return.
+Another evolutionary strategy of SOM is form mutualistic relationships with motile eukaryotic organisms.
+The symbiotic SOM provides carbon and, in some cases, bioavailable nitrogen to the host, and receives enhanced access to resources and shelter in return.
 This lifestyle has evolved independently in sediment-dwelling ciliates, oligochaetes, nematodes, flatworms and bivalves.
 Recently, a new mechanism for sulfur oxidation was discovered in filamentous bacteria.
-It is called electrogenic sulfur oxidation (e-SOx), and involves the formation of multicellular bridges that connect the oxidation of sulfide in anoxic sediment layers with the reduction of oxygen or nitrate in oxic surface sediments, generating electric currents over centimeter distances.
-The so-called cable bacteria are widespread in shallow marine sediments, and are believed to conduct electrons through structures inside a common periplasm of the multicellular filament, a process that may influence the cycling of elements at aquatic sediment surfaces, for instance, by altering iron speciation.
-The LSB and cable bacteria seem to be restricted to undisturbed sediment with stable hydrodynamic conditions, while symbiotic SOM and their hosts have been mainly found in permeable coastal sediments.
+This mechanism, called electrogenic sulfur oxidation (e-SOx), involves the formation of multicellular bridges that connect the oxidation of sulfide in anoxic sediment layers with the reduction of oxygen or nitrate in oxic surface sediments, generating electric currents over centimeter-long distances.
+The so-called cable bacteria are widespread in shallow marine sediments, and are believed to conduct electrons through structures inside a common periplasm of the multicellular filament.
+This process may influence the cycling of elements at aquatic sediment surfaces, for instance, by altering iron speciation.
+The LSB and cable bacteria are hypothesized to be restricted to undisturbed sediments with stable hydrodynamic conditions, while symbiotic SOM and their hosts have mainly been identified in permeable coastal sediments.

 Microbial diversity

-The oxidation of reduced sulfur compounds is performed exclusively by Bacteria and Archaea.
-All the Archaea involved in this process are aerobic and belong to the Order Sulfolobales, characterized by acidophiles (extremophiles that require low pHs to grow) and thermophiles (extremophiles that require high temperatures to grow).
-The most studied have been the genera Sulfolobus, an aerobic Archaea, and Acidianus, a facultative anaerobe (i.e. an organism that can obtain energy either by aerobic or anaerobic respiration).
+The oxidation of reduced sulfur compounds is performed exclusively by bacteria and archaea.
+Archaea involved in this process are aerobic and belong to the order Sulfolobales, characterized by acidophiles (extremophiles that require low pHs to grow) and thermophiles (extremophiles that require high temperatures to grow).
+The most studied have been the genera Sulfolobus, an aerobic archaea, and Acidianus, a facultative anaerobe (i.e. an organism that can obtain energy either by aerobic or anaerobic respiration).